ZhenghengLi/deb-record-system/README.md

 # deb-record-system
-Scripts to record the change history of usage of "apt-get install" and "dpkg -P".
+Scripts to record the change history of the usage of "apt-get install" and "dpkg -P".